-Substack launched in 2017 as a tool for monetizing email newsletters.
+Substack launched in 2017 as a tool for starting paid email newsletters.

-Within a year, the company had turned a mission to “help writers, artists, and other creatives solicit donations from people who love their work” into a platform with 25,000 paying subscribers.
+Within a year, the company had turned a mission to help writers reach audiences that value them into a platform with 25,000 paying subscribers.

-Besides their flagship newsletter offering, Substack also recently added support for podcasts.
+Besides their flagship newsletter offering, Substack has also added support for podcasts.

-So, how fast is Substack growing?
-And what are the details behind their rapid rise?
+So, how big is Substack in the overall economy?
+And what were the details behind their rapid rise?

 Here’s a summary of what you’ll find out on this page: